By using this site, you agree to the Privacy Policy and Terms of Use.

 Target Specs (So You Can Diagnose Problems)

-These targets make troubleshooting straightforward.
-When a bake fails, you’ll know whether to change fermentation time, temperature, strength-building, proof, scoring, or the bake environment—without guessing.
+Set targets to speed troubleshooting.
+When a bake fails, these numbers tell you whether to change fermentation time, strength-building, proof, scoring, or the bake environment.

 Method: Step-by-Step Classic Sourdough Bread With Chef’s Notes

-This process uses an autolyse, strength-building early in bulk, and a cold retard for flavor and scoring control.
-It’s also easy to schedule: do the mix and bulk during the day, refrigerate overnight, and bake the next morning.
+This workflow uses an autolyse, early strength-building during bulk, and a cold retard for flavor and scoring control.
+It fits a day/evening schedule: mix and bulk during the day, retard overnight, bake next morning.

 1) Build or Refresh the Starter (Same Day)

-Feed your starter so it reaches peak activity near mixing time.
-A ready starter is typically domed at the top, aerated throughout, and smells clean—mildly lactic, yogurt-like, or fruity rather than sharply solvent-like.
+Feed your starter so it peaks near mixing time.
+A ready starter is domed, well-aerated, and smells mildly lactic or fruity rather than solvent-like.

 2) Autolyse (30–60 minutes)

 Mix the flours with 320 g of the water until no dry flour remains.
 Cover and rest.
-This hydrates starch and encourages gluten formation with minimal oxidation.
+Autolyse hydrates starch and begins gluten alignment with little oxidation.

-Add 100 g starter and mix until evenly incorporated.
-Dissolve the 10 g salt in the remaining 30 g water, then mix it in.
-Continue mixing until the dough feels smoother and starts to resist stretching.
+Add 100 g starter and incorporate.
+Dissolve the 10 g salt in the remaining 30 g water and add.
+Mix until the dough becomes smoother and slightly resistant to stretching.

-If your flour is lower-protein or your kitchen is very warm, hold back a small splash of water.
-It’s easier to add water later than to rescue a dough that can’t hold shape.
+If your flour is low-protein or the room is warm, hold back a splash of water.
+It is easier to add small amounts later than to rescue an over-hydrated slack dough.

 Stop folding once the dough looks satiny, holds its edges, and resists spreading.
-Excess folding late in bulk often deflates the larger gas pockets you’re trying to keep for spring.
+Excess folding late in bulk can deflate the larger gas pockets you want for oven spring.

 Bulk Fermentation Cues (What You’re Looking For)

-Use the clock as a rough boundary, not the decision-maker.
-End bulk when the dough has risen roughly 30–60%, looks slightly domed, jiggles when the tub is shaken, and shows bubbles along the sides and just under the surface.
+Use the clock as a guideline; decide by dough behavior.
+End bulk when the dough has risen roughly 30–60%, looks slightly domed, and jiggles when the tub is shaken.

-A flat, very foamy, fragile dough is often past its strongest point—shape earlier next time or reduce fermentation temperature.
+A very foamy, fragile dough is likely past its strongest point.
+If that happens, shorten bulk next time or chill earlier to preserve structure.

 5) Pre-shape + Bench Rest (15–25 minutes)

-Turn the dough onto a lightly floured surface.
-Pre-shape into a loose round using your hands and/or a bench knife.
-Rest seam-side down, uncovered or lightly covered, until the dough relaxes and spreads slightly.
+Turn the dough onto a lightly floured surface and pre-shape into a loose round.
+Rest seam-side down until the dough relaxes and spreads slightly.

-This rest is where shaping gets easier: relaxed gluten lets you build real outer tension without tearing.
+This rest makes final shaping easier: relaxed gluten lets you build outer tension without tearing the skin during the final form.

 6) Final Shape + Cold Proof (8–16 hours)

-Shape into a boule or batard, creating a tight outer “skin” around the gassy interior.
-Place seam-side up in a rice-floured banneton, cover, and refrigerate 8–16 hours.
+Shape into a boule or batard, creating a tight outer skin around the gassy interior.
+Place seam-side up in a rice-floured banneton and refrigerate 8–16 hours.

-Cold proofing firms the dough for cleaner scoring and makes expansion more predictable in the oven.
-It also improves flavor by extending fermentation at a slower rate.
+Cold proof firms the dough for cleaner scoring and makes expansion more predictable in the oven.
+It also deepens flavor through slow fermentation.

 7) Bake: Preheat, Steam, and Finish Dry